albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 Say that the above will compile.
 What should happen when the `shoot()` method is invoked?
 The above cannot compile as we have no implementation for the `shoot()` method.
-Java provides inner anonymous classes, such as the following example, [introduced in Java 1.1](https://www.cs.cornell.edu/andru/javaspec/1.1Update.html) that allow us to implement interfaces on the fly.
+Java supports [inner anonymous classes](#inner-anonymous-class), such as the following example, [introduced in Java 1.1](https://www.cs.cornell.edu/andru/javaspec/1.1Update.html) that allow us to implement interfaces on the fly.

 ```java
 package demo;